How to Introduce ActivTrak to your Organization

 In order to promote trust and transparency, while respecting employee privacy, your use of ActivTrak must prioritize insights versus oversight.
 By being transparent with employees about using productivity monitoring solutions and by following the other best practices outlined in this article, your deployment of ActivTrak can facilitate a more sustainable and productive workplace that benefits both management and employees alike.

-While the above outlines our recommended approach to implement ActivTrak within your organization, note that your use of ActivTrak will be an ongoing process.
+While the above outlines our recommended approach to implementing ActivTrak within your organization, note that your use of ActivTrak will be an ongoing process.
 It should be used as a tool for employers and employees alike to identify key areas that can unlock valuable productivity improvements.

 Take action with these additional, helpful resources: